 Details of the national pay award for 2021/22 are not yet known.
-Any proposal received from the trade unions will be considered in the context of the public sector pay freeze announced by the Chancellor in November 2020.
+All proposals received from the trade unions will be considered in the context of the public sector pay freeze announced by the Chancellor in the in the 2020 Spending Review.